 When I write a post, I like to break down complicated topics or facts into a simpler structure and form.
 That’s easier to do – and also easier for the reader to understand – when presented in bulleted format:

 What does this mean for your blog posts?
-It means you need to call your readers to action as clearly and quickly as possible.
-You don’t have to wait till you get to the conclusion.
+It means that you need to call your readers to action as clearly and as quickly as possible.
+You can’t wait until you get to the conclusion.

-The call to action (CTA) is all about explicitly asking readers to do a particular thing.
+The call-to-action (CTA) is all about explicitly asking readers to do a particular thing.
 You’re giving them a new way to learn more.
-CTA tells the reader the next action to take.
+A CTA tells the reader the next action to take.

 Most SaaS companies use a free trial period as their call-to-action, because they want to get people in and show them the benefits of their product before asking for their money.
 An example is Getresponse: